flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 What do they mean in (software) architecture?

 1. The **product** is the ultimate outcome.
-The product of software architecture is the high-level (global) code structure that people commonly call "the architecture".
-It's a level of analysis applicable to any software, even if wasn't intentionally designed.
+The product of software architecture is software, not "architecture".

 2. The **process** is the dynamic activity (or negligence) of the architect.
 It produces the product with respect to the principles.

 3. The **principles** describe the domain of the craft, its entities and rules.
 Our domain is code.
 Note, that technical "system architecture" is a different topic.

+The high-level (global) code structure that people commonly call "architecture" is just what holds the software together and makes it a thing at all.
+It's a level of analysis applicable to any product, even if it wasn't intentionally designed that way.

 Principles are the natural laws that govern the universe in which the product arises.
 They determine what creations can possibly manifest as stable entities.
 Everything exists as a consequence of such laws and in so far as it is in accordance with them.
 As far as something is not, it disintegrates.

-When we'll speak of *architecture* in this book, we will mean those natural laws: To grow into a healthy long-lived human being, we must design our lifestyle in accordance with the *architecture* of  human existence.
+When we'll speak of *architecture* in this book, we will mean those natural laws rather than an aspect of the product: To grow into a healthy long-lived human being, we must design our lifestyle in accordance with the *architecture* of  human existence.
 To grow a healthy long-lived code base, we must design it in accordance with the *architecture* of code.

 Now, if we understand software architecture as a set of principles that naturally apply to all software, then what are these principles?
 Let's narrow them down!